 Vancouver's network of cycling routes makes riding a bicycle an excellent option for accessing UBC and for travel throughout the city.
-The UBC Transportation Planning website provides links and resources to promote and facilitate cycling to UBC.
-Please visit the map of cycling routes to determine your best route.
+The Campus + Community Planning website provides links and resources to promote and facilitate cycling to UBC.

+Please visit Translink's map of cycling routes to determine your best route.